Skip to content

 Humberto Delgado Airport (also called Lisbon Portela Airport, IATA code LIS) is Portugal’s main international airport, handling around 33 million passengers annually.
 It sits inside the city limits, just 7 km north of Praça do Comércio.
 Two terminals:

-If you’re arriving, you’ll always disembark at Terminal 1, regardless of which airline you flew.
-All transport options described below leave from Terminal 1.
+If you’re arriving, you’ll always disembark at Terminal 1, regardless of airline.
+All transport options below leave from Terminal 1.

 Option 1: Metro (Best for Budget and Reliability)